vvvv666/greenfield-docs/src/guide/concept/programmability.md

 can be amplified when the data itself can be executable (a new type of "Smart Code"), interact with each other, and generate new data.
 This creates a lot of room to imagine building a new, data-intensive, trustless computing environment.

-Secondly, the data permissions can be transferred cross-chain onto BSC and become digital assets there.
+Moreover, the data permissions can be transferred cross-chain onto BSC and become digital assets there.
 This creates a variety of possibilities to integrate these assets with the existing DeFi protocols and models on BSC.

 This gets even further enhanced by the smart contracts on BSC, which enjoy the same address format as accounts on the